joebass85/UPDATER/README.md

 clears the apt cache
 lists and packages that need upgraded
 ```
-### `WARNING:`
-The apt autoremove and apt autoclean commands run automatically by default.
+### `WARNING:` The apt autoremove andautoclean commands run automatically by default.

 You also have to make the script executable for your system.
 By default, the permissions are set to read/write only.
 This can be done with `sudo chmod +X up`